Azeko2xo/woodem/doc/sphinx/prog.rst

 Renaming class attribute
 ------------------------

 Renaming class attribute is handled from c++ code.
 You have the choice of merely warning at accessing old attribute (giving the new name), or of throwing exception in addition, both with provided explanation.
-See ``deprec`` parameter to :ref:`YADE_CLASS_BASE_DOC` for details.
+See ``deprec`` parameter to :ref:`WOO_CLASS_BASE_DOC` for details.

 Debian packaging instructions
 ==============================